0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/tx-prioritization-egp.md

 This presents 2 scenarios and their corresponding consequences:

-1. If the percentage deviation is higher than the fixed deviation parameter,
+1. If the percentage deviation is lower than the final deviation parameter,

    $$
    \frac{|\texttt{NEGP} − \texttt{EEGP}|}{\texttt{EEGP}} \cdot 100 < \texttt{FinalDeviationParameter} = 10,